anasawad/GenericDelegatesCpp/README.md

 In this implementation I tried to make it:
 - Generic as much as possible.
-- Readable syntax and well commented [not complete].
+- Readable syntax and well commented [incomplete].
-- well designed [not complete].
+- well designed [incomplete].

 Examples are included in the .cpp file.